Should you use an asterisk or other footnote symbol? Find out here.

 Unfortunately often, advertisements will have an asterisk that doesn’t refer to anything on the page.
 It leaves you wondering what the restrictions are.
 If the ad reads "Zombie Repellant, 20% off,*" and the asterisk refers to nothing, you wonder whether the discount only applies on certain days or for certain people.
 Does the discount apply if the zombie apocalypse has already begun?
 Are zombies themselves excluded from the offer?

-Chuck Tomasi pointed out that Rich Hall, author of the "Sniglets" books, made up a name for the feeling you get when you encounter an orphan apostrophe: asterexasperation.
+Chuck Tomasi pointed out that Rich Hall, author of the "Sniglets" books, made up a name for the feeling you get when you encounter an orphan asterisk: asterexasperation.
 And here’s a little-known piece of trivia.
 Arnie Ten, the artist who drew the illustrations in the "Sniglets" books, was also the artist for the first two Grammar Girl books.
 He's the one who first brought Squiggly, Aardvark, and the peeves to life, so to speak.

 Using an Asterisk as a Footnote Symbol